-At St. Louis Volunteer Lawyers and Accountants for the Arts, we know that many individual artists have wondered how the Affordable Care Act (ACA), also known as Obamacare, affects them.
-And now, following the presidential election, the repeal of Obamacare is highly probable.
-But there will be a transition period — perhaps as long as two years.
-So our grassroots Every Artist Insured campaign will continue.
+At St. Louis Volunteer Lawyers and Accountants for the Arts, we know that many individual artists want to know about the Affordable Care Act (ACA), also known as Obamacare.
+Congress was unable to “repeal and replace,” so our grassroots Every Artist Insured campaign is continuing.

-Every Artist Insured is made possible by grant support from the Regional Arts Commission.
+Every Artist Insured is made possible by support from the Regional Arts Commission.